ScriptsRoblox29/Slapbattlesextra/README.md

 local Button = aimbotTab:CreateButton({
-   Name = "TP to lobby",
-   Callback = function()
-       local player = game.Players.LocalPlayer
-       if not player or not player.Character or not player.Character:FindFirstChild("HumanoidRootPart") then return end

-       local humanoidRootPart = player.Character.HumanoidRootPart
-       humanoidRootPart.CFrame = CFrame.new(-550.1726684570312, 6313.1767578125, -2.789579153060913)
-   end,
-})

-local Button = aimbotTab:CreateButton({
-   Name = "TP to area",
-   Callback = function()
-       local player = game.Players.LocalPlayer
-       if not player or not player.Character or not player.Character:FindFirstChild("HumanoidRootPart") then return end

-       local humanoidRootPart = player.Character.HumanoidRootPart
-       humanoidRootPart.CFrame = CFrame.new(-29.6503849029541, 6082.54638671875, 85.0864028930664)
-   end,
-})

-local Button = aimbotTab:CreateButton({
    Name = "Remove Mod call of all (no work more)", Callback = function()
        for _, player in ipairs(game.Players:GetPlayers()) do